netanel1431/Cyber-Threat-Map-With-ML/README.md

 - Save data with real DB , like SQL...
 - Upgrade/Change the machine learning model , maybe there is a better model.
 - Handle with unknown values.
+- Add more code map for the world map view